FAQ

 There is no restriction on what type of products your foodways operation is producing other than your harvests are meant for human consumption.

-Is there an age limit to apply for these grants?
+Is there an age limit for applying for these grants?

 Yes, applicants must be at least 18 years old to be eligible for this funding.